aorinevo/nyc-node-demo-reappsjs/README.md

 ## Introduction
-ReappsJS is an NPM module that automates parts of the NavApp, ShopApp, BloomiesAssets, and MobileCustomerAppUI (secure-m) set-up process.
+ReappsJS is an NPM module that automates parts of the NavApp, ShopApp, BloomiesAssets, MobileCustomerAppUI (secure-m), proxy server, and shell set-up process.
 Checkout the Basic Usage section for an example use case.

 | Automation      | Status   |
 |-----------------|----------|